circleci/circleci-docs/.github/ISSUE_TEMPLATE/issue_template.md

 # Problem Details
 The details we need to fix the issue will depend on the kind of issue.
 Based on the issue category, answer the following questions to help us out.

-## Undocumented
-- What are you looking for?
-- Where have you already looked?

 ## Incorrect
 - What is wrong?
 - How do you know? (build output, external link)